-This study uses two different data sets: i) the "Year of tropical convection" (YOTC) data (e.g., Moncrieff et al., 2012) based on the integrated forecast system of the European Centre for Medium-Range Weather Forecasts (ECMWF) and ii) the ECMWF re-analysis ERA5 (Hersbach et al., 2019).
-The YOTC data is unique in the sense that it contains model tendencies from the different physical parameterization schemes.
-These tendencies are computed from 36-h forecasts starting daily from the 1200 UTC analysis and are accumulated over 3 h.
-The YOTC data is available from May 2008 to April 2010 every 6 h and has previously been used in case studies to quantify the direct impact of nonconservative processes on trough and ridge dynamics (Teubler and Riemer, 2016; Schneidereit et al., 2017).
-ERA5 data is publicly available since 1979 and we use the data from June 1979 to November 2017 every 3 h.
-A 3-hourly resolution is deemed sufficient to analyze the impact of organized moist processes (e.g., recurving tropical cyclones, warm conveyor belts, and mesoscale convective systems) on RWPs.
-We therefore did not exploit the available hourly resolution of the ERA5 data to avoid excessively large data handling and computational cost.
-For both, YOTC and ERA5, we use a spatial resolution of 1° and 17 pressure levels (1000, 950, 925, 900, 850, 800, 700, 600, 500, 400, 300, 250, 200, 150, 100, 70, and 50 hPa), from which data is interpolated to a 50 hPa vertical resolution by cubic spline interpolation.
+This study uses two different data sets: (i) the Year of Tropical Convection (YOTC) data (e.g., Moncrieff et al., 2012) based on the integrated forecast system of the European Centre for Medium-Range Weather Forecasts (ECMWF) and (ii) the ECMWF re-analysis ERA5 (Hersbach et al., 2019).
+The YOTC data are unique in the sense that they contain model tendencies from the different physical parameterization schemes.
+These tendencies are computed from 36 h forecasts starting daily from the 12:00 UTC analysis and are accumulated over 3 h.
+The YOTC data are available from May 2008 to April 2010 every 6 h and have previously been used in case studies to quantify the direct impact of nonconservative processes on trough and ridge dynamics (Teubler and Riemer, 2016; Schneidereit et al., 2017).
+ERA5 data are publicly available since 1979, and we use the data from